cjprybol/reproducibility-via-singularity/README.md

 Would you like to enable automatic usage logging (y/n)? n
 ```

 We've got our system fully loaded with the software we want, but our `$PATH` update was only for this session.
 We'll need to make our `$PATH` updates permanent to make the software installed inside of the `/Software` directory available by name alone.
 Alternatively, you can also specify the full path when calling executables inside of the container.
 In Singularity version >= 2.1, you can update the `$PATH` by modifying the `/environment` file, which is loaded each time you interact with the container.
-I have a pre-prepared `/environment` file that I saved to a gist for easy access.
 ```bash
 cd / && rm /environment && wget --no-check-certificate https://raw.githubusercontent.com/cjprybol/reproducibility-via-singularity/master/environment
 ```